 Do I have to be listed in the MassHealth provider directory?

 No, you can elect to not have your name listed in the directory.
 Some members prefer this method so that they are not overwhelmed with phone calls.
 You need to indicate on your application that you do not want to be listed in the directory.
-Note: you will need to inform your referral network that you are participating in MassHealth if you want them to know that you can now ta
+Note: You will need to inform your referral network that you are participating in MassHealth if you want them to know that you can now take MassHealth.

 FEE SCHEDULE QUESTIONS